Continuous-variable gate teleportation and bosonic-code error correction

 The GKP error-correction Kraus operator transforms an arbitrary input pure state $\ket{\Psi}$ traversing the teleportation gadget via the Kraus map in Eq.~\eqref{Krausmapdef}.
 For damped qunaught ancillae---that is, using the Kraus operator when Eq.~\eqref{approxGKPcase} is used with Eq.~\eqref{genkrausGKP}---results in the GKP-encoded state,

 whose qubit coefficients are given by

 and the joint probability of obtaining the outcomes, $\Pr(m_a,m_b)$, is given by Eq.~\eqref{jointprob}.
 The input state is actively projected into the GKP subspace, and the syndrome information (the two homodyne measurement outcomes) is used by a GKP decoder to determine the likelihood of a logical error.
 Effectively, this is a projection of excess CV noise into GKP-logical noise.
-The benefit of a teleportation-based approach to error correction is that no explicit recovery operations are needed to restore the GKP subspace.
+The benefit of a teleportation-based approach to error correction is that the output state is already in the GKP subspace, meaning that corrections are purely logical operations (i.e.,~shifts by integer multiples of~$\sqrt\pi$).
+This differs from Steane-style error correction, in which the corrections involve small displacements to realign the resulting state with the GKP grid~\cite{GKP,Glancy2006}.
 For the case of no damping, $\beta \rightarrow 0$, the ratio of normalization factors in Eq.~\eqref{GKPcoefs} disappears, and the projection is onto the ideal, orthogonal GKP states $\ket{j_\GKP}$.